tasxatzial/search-engine-trec-fair-ranking-19/README.md

 ## Compile

+Requirements: Java (8 or 11) & Maven 3.6.3

-This is a Maven project.
-Install Maven, then from the command line switch to the 'trec-search-engine' root folder and execute:
+Install Java and Maven, then from the command line switch to the 'trec-search-engine' root folder and execute:

     mvn dependency:copy-dependencies
     mvn package